Nolendil/codejam25/README.md

 ## Credits
 - The crow image was edited from this [CC0 Public Domain photo](https://www.publicdomainpictures.net/en/view-image.php?image=300612) taken by [Circe Denyer](https://linktr.ee/circod).
-- Lists of words were taken from [copylists.com](https://copylists.com/words/).
-I suppose they are free to use but couldn't find a clear statement on the site.
-(NB: "green" is rightfully not on the [list of creative words](https://copylists.com/words/list-creative-words/))
+- The list of words is from [Michael Wehar](https://github.com/MichaelWehar/Public-Domain-Word-Lists/blob/master/5000-more-common.txt)and is **Public Domain**.
+It contains a list of 5000 common words including a good number of 4 to 9 letter words and it seems SFW (one word had a dash in it and was removed, though).

-**Original ReadMe below:**
+# Original ReadMe below:

 ---